“What is the purpose of life?”

 No more unravelling, no more conversation.
 No more anything.

 But I guess for men it’s difficult also.
-The culture of today and yesterday made the ability to openly express feelings and emotions while also being a man, highly conflicting.
+The culture of yesterday made the ability to openly express feelings and emotions while also being a man, highly conflicting.

 And to break this thinking takes years.
-My male friend says to tell a girl he’s dating how he feels, it can be likened to the same sensation of cutting off a limb.
+My male friend said just yesterday, that to to tell a girl he’s dating how he feels, it can be likened to the same sensation of cutting off a limb.
 Whereas women can say how they feel without much effort at all.

 Either way, being so close to someone and then never seeing them again sucks, no matter what gender.